905-764-7570 info@rscc.ca

 Prerequisites for Admission

-• Currently practicing teachers may apply
+• Currently practising teachers may apply

 • Completion of preparatory reading list